tttor/ctrl-foundation/method/model-based/model-learning/pilco_deisenroth_2015.md

 * not yet: neural nets for learning transition model?
 * seems strong relation with bayesian RL
 * ?
 Model uncertainty is easily evaluated?
+* ? when does analytic gradient not work?
+  * will it work beyond moment macthing or linearization of the posterior GP?
+> For example, with moment matching (MM) or linearization of the posterior GP (see Section 4 for details) the desired gradients can be computed analytically by repeated application of the chain-rule. ...